SidK123/project-2/docs/cache-prof.md

 * Block Size: 128 byte block
 * Replacement Policy: LRU

+You will determine, for instructions which access Wasm's memory, how many accesses are cache hits and how many are cache misses.

 As with hardware caches, you will begin with a cold-start (i.e, the cache is empty when the module begin).

 ## Output Format for Grading: